google/ads-privacy/proposals/robin/README.md

 Signature verification may be an expensive operation, especially when repeated for each auction across many candidates.
 For instance, it is plausible for about 100 or more interest group ad candidates to participate in an on-device auction.
 Verifying the signed creative metadata for each of these ad candidates in `ranking.js` can add up to significant resource drain on a user device.

 Rather than verifying every ad candidate in `ranking.js`, an SSP could instead verify just the winning ad before it is rendered.
 The ranking function can return an object for each ad candidate with its rank, creative metadata along with its cryptographic signature and any other information needed for verification.
-TURTLEDOVE API upon determining the winning ad can call an SSP-provided verification function (`verification.js`) with the information supplied by the ranking function.
+TURTLEDOVE API upon determining the winning ad can call an SSP-provided verification function, `verification.js`, with the information supplied by the ranking function.

 `verification.js` is a JS function that executes locally within the browser and cannot send information off-device.
 The metadata used to determine the ad’s eligibility can be verified using the SSP’s public key hosted on a well known URL such as: